RAVING-Informatics/BioinformaticsMasterclass/Files_and_envs.md

    bash split_vcf.sh
    ```

-6. Challenge: Use one line on bash to:
+6. Challenge: Using just one line:
    1. Get the number of output files
    2. Unzip all of the files